-When I used to discuss literature with my university classmates, the name Chetan Bhagat always seemed to pop up during our frequent conversations.
+When I used to discuss literature with my university classmates, the name Chetan Bhagat and his novel 2 States always seemed to pop up during our frequent conversations.
 I’ve been aware of Bhagat ever since the movie 3 Idiots was released in 2009—as its script is based on Bhagat’s 2004 venture Five Point Someone—and following the international success of that movie, it came as no surprise that his other books were also cinematically adapted later on by Bollywood.

 Whoever is reading this review should first be made aware that I’ve read another Indian scribe who wrote in the English language, R.K.
 Narayan, so Bhagat is definitely not the first non-native author of English that I’ve come across.

 2 States, as the name implies, follows Krish and Ananya who are from distinct regions of India but end up becoming a couple during their MBA years.
 Krish is a Punjabi from Delhi and Ananya is a Tamilian from Chennai.
 Now, the plot does feel clichéd at the initial reading, and the book was more than generic in its opening chapters, but it later on becomes so witty that you forget the romantic angle and are forced to focus on the humor instead.

 The funniest bits are when the couple have to convince their in-laws to approve of their intended marriage.
 What’s the issue?
 Their parents are as traditionalist as any Asian family could be.
 Krish’s parents want the boy to marry a Punjabi girl.
 And Ananya’s parents want the girl to marry a Tamilian guy.
 The destination that the story is slowly but surely leading you to is extremely foreseeable from the get-go—the book’s tagline is The Story of My Marriage, after all—but the journey is far from tedious.